Parents With Confidence

 Is your goal blind obedience, or do you want to allow your child to build communication skills?

-Is the goal temporary behavior change through external motivators (adults yelling and threatening) or long-term behavioral change through intrinsic motivators (a child’s internalized sense of right and wrong)?
+Is the goal of disciplining your ADHD child temporary behavior change through external motivators (adults yelling and threatening) or long-term behavioral change through intrinsic motivators (a child’s internalized sense of right and wrong)?

 Is the goal to change or ‘fix’ your unique child, or to support them in overcoming challenges and building the skills they need to meet their personal full potential?